GetOccasion/occasion-apidocs/source/includes/_orders.md

-coupon_description | true | A readable version of the coupon amount: if a fixed discount coupon, then `'$X.XX'`, if a percentage discount, then `'X.X%'` quantity | true | The quantity of this order that was purchased description | true | The title of the product or order items purchased with this order balance | false | The total balance left to be paid on this order session_identifier | false | A unique identifier used to associate this order with a session of an order form (conversion tracking, etc.) customer_name | false | The name the customer used to purchase this order customer_email | false | The email the customer used to purchase this order
+coupon_description | true | A readable version of the coupon amount: if a fixed discount coupon, then `'$X.XX'`, if a percentage discount, then `'X.X%'` quantity | true | The quantity of this order that was purchased description | true | The title of the product or order items purchased with this order balance | false | The total balance of accepted transactions paid to this order session_identifier | false | A unique identifier used to associate this order with a session of an order form (conversion tracking, etc.) customer_name | false | The name the customer used to purchase this order customer_email | false | The email the customer used to purchase this order